php-ru/symfony-docs-ru/reference/constraints/Luhn.rst

 Basic Usage
 -----------

-To use the Luhn validator, simply apply it to a property on an object that will contain a credit card number.
+To use the Luhn validator, apply it to a property on an object that will contain a credit card number.

 .. configuration-block::